khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

         * startin-TINlinear
         * startin-Laplace _(default)_
         * CGAL-NN _(NOTE: Re-designed the algorithm, now uses true natural neighbours.)_
-		* CGAL-CDT _(NOTE: This is the in-development constrained Delaunay TIN-based interpolant, it is not yet intended to be used.)_
+		* CGAL-CDT
 		* PDAL-IDW
 		* IDWquad
 	5. output format, one of:
         * ASC
         * GeoTIFF _(default)_
-    6. IDW argument 1:
+    6. IDW argument 1 / File path for input polygons for CDT:
 		* _If using PDAL-IDW:_ IDW interpolation radius in metres
 		* _If using IDWquad:_ The _starting_ radius/number of neighbours _k_ to query
+		* _If using CGAL-CDT:_ A file path to a fiona-compatible vector file to be used for setting up the CDT constraints.
 	7. IDW argument 2: IDW interpolation power (exponent) in metres _(both for PDAL-IDW and IDWquad)_
 	8. IDW argument 3:
 		* _If using PDAL-IDW:_ interpolation fallback window size